Named by early pioneers, Zion National Park, means a place of refuge and peace.

 Zion National Park Hikes

-Here are some hikes to consider on your visit to Zion.
+Here are some hikes to consider on your visit to Zion…

-Upper Emerald Pool Trail
+Upper Emerald Pools Trail (shuttle stop #5)

-This is an easy hike taking you a little over a mile on a paved trail and should take only about one hour.
-It’s perfect for all ages with a great payoff: pools of water and a 30-foot waterfall.
+This is an easy hike, taking you a little over a mile on a paved trail that should take only about an hour.

-Angels Landing via West Rim Trail
+Angels Landing via West Rim Trail (shuttle stop #6)

 This is a strenuous and — scary! — 5.5 mile trek with an elevation gain of almost 1,500 feet, the second-highest of Zion’s 18 listed hikes.

-If you do this trail to completion, you will be taken along a portion with steep drop-offs on either side with only chains to cling to for dear life.
+If you do this trail to completion, you go along a portion with steep drop-offs on either side with only chains to cling to for dear life.